 The U.S. federal government and private industry have developed new guidelines that can be helpful in deciding the optimal distance between the data center and its recovery site.
 Based on various studies conducted over the past few years, it is clear that the placement of a recovery site too far away from the main data center can be as much of a problem as placing it too close.
 This research report provides guidelines for the optimal distance.

 The increasing threat of security intrusions has failed to motivate many organizations to take the steps necessary to protect their software, hardware, and data.
 Clearly the increase in these incidents shows a growing sophistication on the part of those that launch these attacks.
 The problem is however, exacerbated by organizations failing to adopt prudent measures that would either prevent intrusions or mitigate their impact.
 This article highlights the extent of security intrusions in surveyed companies by point of entry and by type, and it documents the extent to which the same companies are not implementing common security measures to defend against such attacks.
 (7 pp., 6 figs.)

-simply use the search field in the header area of each page.
+To find articles on other topics, simply use the search field in the header area of each page.